vamazzuca/Boardify/README.md

  • Admin accounts can add, edit and delete products in order to keep the store up to date.
  • Frontend built with React, SASS, and Material UI for icons and button styling.
  • REST API Backend built with C# and .NET using ASP.NET Core.
  • Used MySQL database for storing product, cart and profile information.
+ • Cloudinary for image hosting.

  Tech Stack
  • React